WebOfTrustInfo/rwot11-the-hague/advance-readings/data-exchange-agreements--automating-lawfulness-to-data-tranactions.md

 ## Proposal

-The paper will provide details on a data exchange landscape and how to achieve auditable, immutable and trustworthy data exhcange that is lawful.
+This paper proposes a framework starting with a data exchange landscape and how to achieve lawful, auditable, immutable and trustworthy data exchange.

 ## Standardisation